 To sum it all up, everyone on this planet has experienced most of the same feelings.
 The differences come in the ways our cultures have taught us to deal with each experience.
 For example some see hardship as a trial, or test or learning experience; some see hardships as punishment.

 “So what is this post all about?”
 We are all more alike than we are different.
-Right now during a period of so many divisive opinions in our country, please try to remember we are all human beings with fears, joys, stress, families, friends, homes, and our own beliefs.
-We all have the right to believe as we choose.
+Right now during a period of so many divisive opinions in our country, please try to remember that we are all human beings with fears, joys, stress, families, friends, homes, and our own beliefs.
+We all have the right to believe as we choose; that is what our country was founded for.
 Please try to be tolerant and respectful of the opinions of others.

 Please stop to think for a minute.
 “Am I hating, persecuting someone due to their religious or political beliefs or am I accepting of those, who as Americans exercise their right to choose their beliefs or lifestyle, whether I think they be wrong or right or in between?
 They do have the freedom to choose.”